IDMNYU/IdeationPrototyping_LadyK/Constant_IO_Week2.md

 1. Once you have a solid direction/idea or several ideas, ask yourself the 5 Why's for each idea.
 Each Why is asked about the answer to the previous why.
 This is to help you get to the root of your desires/passion.
 See the card for more info/reference.

-2. Use the question How Might We....?
+~2.
+Use the question How Might We....?
 To explore this topic more.
 Think: Divergent thinking.
-Create another mind map or list.
+Create another mind map or list.~

 3. What is motivating you about this?